 Selective Mutism Information and Research Association (SMIRA) is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 How do we process your personal data?

-SMIRA (Selective Mutism Information and Research Association) complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+SMIRA (Selective Mutism Information and Research Association) complies with its obligations under the UK GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 How do we collect personal information about you?